mockk/mockk/.github/issue_template.md

 # Please remove below sections wisely

 Below information is actually needed to make all the process of fixing faster.
-Choose main points, don't blindly follow this as a set of rules.
+Choose main points.
+Don't blindly follow this as a set of rules.
-So don't waste much time.
+Don't waste much time.
 Usually main thing is to have good reproducible minimal code.

 # Prerequisites